Job interviews are the most important part of anybody’s career who has chosen to explore working for an organization.

 2. It is very flexible and more comfortable:

 A structured interview might move based on the pre-determined questions which the interviewer puts up in the interview.

 When it proceeds in the same way, the interview might move in a formal way and strictly stuck to the same area.

 In case of an unstructured interview, the candidate might be very comfortable as it proceeds like a conversation than one on one type.
-And moreover, an unstructured interview has a flexibility in explaining the concept in a very informal way which exhibits the pure knowledge rather than a bookish explanation.
+And moreover, an unstructured interview has flexibility in explaining the concept in a very informal way which exhibits pure knowledge rather than a bookish explanation.

 Hence, an unstructured interview is very flexible and comfortable to both the interviewer and the candidate.